Sargassum Tracker

 Details

-Looking ahead: As in most previous years, January is expected to see increased Sargassum from December.
-Likewise, more Sargassum is expected to be around the Lesser Antilles and in the eastern Caribbean Sea.
+Looking ahead: As in most previous years, February is expected to see increased Sargassum from January.
+More Sargassum is expected to enter the Caribbean Sea through the Lesser Antilles.
 Sargassum in the western Caribbean Sea and the Gulf of Mexico will likely remain very low.
-However, because of the relatively high amounts of Sargassum in the tropical Atlantic, 2025 is likely another major Sargassum year.
-We will closely monitor and track Sargassum throughout the central Atlantic.
-(SaWS, https://optics.marine.usf.edu/projects/saws.html).
+However, the continuous and significant increases in total amounts of Sargassum in the tropical Atlantic reinforce our earlier prediction that 2025 is likely another major Sargassum year.
+We will closely monitor and track Sargassum throughout the central Atlantic, and will have better predictions on whether and when large amounts of Sargassum will reach Florida.
+Meanwhile, all previous monthly bulletins as well as daily updates through near real-time imagery can be found under the Sargassum Watch System (SaWS, https://optics.marine.usf.edu/projects/saws.html).

 Disclaimer